alexeyput/andr-devops/README.md

 # Andersen DevOps online course 11-12.2021

 ## About me
 Higher Education, graduated from Belarusian State University of Informatics and Radioelectronics.
 Work for a small IT company as an engineer.
-Interested in virtualisation and cloud technologies.
+Interested in virtualization and cloud technologies.

 ## Why the training is interesting for me:
 - There are a few trainings like this in our country;